Complete UK Stair Nosing Guide

 - Reduce slip risks

-Without proper nosings, stairs can become major fall hazards—especially in wet, public, or poorly lit environments.
+Without proper nosings, stairs can become a major fall hazard — particularly in public or high‑traffic environments.

 Approved Document K – Protection from Falling